-- Information collected by the Council is intended for use by staff in the marketing, communications and web teams.
+- Information collected by the Council is intended for use by staff in the marketing, communications and digital teams.
 Townsville City Council will only use the information for the purposes for which it was collected.

 We seek feedback from our website users to improve the information and services provided on the site.
 Providing feedback is voluntary and does not in any way affect your access to this website.
 Personal information may be used to reply to your question or comment.

 Personal information you provide when you register for email newsletters will only be used for the purpose indicated for that particular service.

 We manage some aspects of your connection to this website using a facility called a cookie, which identifies and recognises the computer but not the person using the computer, when you visit some parts of our websites.